-There are a variety of scenarios that would make a claim for damages unlikely to be covered by an insurance policy, including:
+There are a variety of scenarios that could make certain damages unlikely to be covered by an insurance policy, including:

 Leak and Water Damage